Towards a student-worker alliance!

 RESOLUTION ON FOREIGN AFFAIRS

-Through imperialism, the forces of capital and the capitalists seek to further enrich themselves off the backs off the working class.
+Through imperialism, the forces of capital and the capitalists seek to further enrich themselves off the backs of the working class.
 Another capitalist crisis has permeated European countries and laid the banking debt on the shoulders of the working class in Ireland.
 The sweatshops, factories etc. in low wage economies produce the goods that companies then resell at enormous super profits in the Western world.
 Venezuela and other countries continue to face the brunt of pressure for regime change.

 In the long running tradition spirit of anti-imperialism the CYM will continue to work towards the following:

-- The continued usage of Shannon Airport by the US Military and intelligence services for purposes unknown must come to an end.
+- The continued usage of Shannon Airport by the US Military and intelligence services for any purposes must come to an end.
 The CYM will take measures to work on supporting the existing bodies (Shannon Watch) but also launch its own initiatives to stop the transit of warplanes and warships through Irish territories.

 RESOLUTION ON HOUSING